Depression Treatment in Dubai and Abu Dhabi | Aspris UAE

 Aspris' outpatient treatment for depression in Abu Dhabi and Dubai ensures:

-We can offer lots of different therapeutic techniques to treat depression both our Dubai and Abu Dhabi Wellbeing Centres.
+We can offer lots of different therapeutic techniques to help those looking for depression clinics near me at both our Dubai and Abu Dhabi Wellbeing Centres.
 These may include a combination of the following:

-• Dialectical behaviour therapy (DBT) – this is a therapy method that’s used to treat people who struggle with intense and difficult emotions, helping them to manage their feelings in more effective ways
+- Dialectical behaviour therapy (DBT) – this is a therapy method that’s used to treat people who struggle with major depressive disorder and difficult

-• 1:1 therapy for depression – 1:1 therapy for depression takes place between you and a depression expert, allowing for a personalised and comprehensive treatment experience
+- 1:1 therapy for depression – 1:1 therapy for depression takes place between you and qualified depression therapists, allowing for a personalised and comprehensive treatment experience

-• Group therapy for depression – this therapy takes place with a group of patients, allowing you to share your experiences, and receive advice and guidance from people who are going through similar issues to you
+- Group therapy for depression – this therapy for depression takes place with a group of patients, allowing you to share your experiences, and receive advice and guidance from people who are going through similar issues to you

-Overall, the purpose of therapy for depression is to help you:
+Overall, the purpose of therapy and depression treatment is to help you:

-• Identify the underlying causes and triggers for your depression
+- Identify the underlying triggers and causes of depression

-At our specialist depression treatment centres in Dubai and Abu Dhabi, our dedicated team of psychiatrists, psychologists, therapists and other mental health specialists are committed to support you do this.
+At our specialized depression treatment centers in Dubai and Abu Dhabi, our dedicated team of psychiatrists, psychologists, therapists, and other mental health experts is committed to supporting you.

 What are the signs and symptoms of depression?

 The signs and symptoms of depression can be different depending on the type of depression that you’re struggling with.
 They can also vary from person to person.
-Some of the most common symptoms of depression include:
+Some of the most common symptoms that suggest you are dealing with depression include:

 Psychological symptoms: